Intermediate-Term vs. Long-Term

 If the market’s long-term trend remains intact, any short-term pullback may represent a buying opportunity, which means it is prudent to maintain a high degree of flexibility.
 Two anecdotal examples of a “buying opportunity” pullback are August 2015 and the recent Brexit sell-off in June of this year; both periods required a high degree of bull/bear flexibility.

 If the market’s long-term trend starts to deteriorate, which is possible, the buying opportunity component would be negated from a probability perspective.
 As shown in the chart above, the S&P 500 has a band of possible support between 2,134 (2015 high) and 2,100 (area of prior resistance).
-Time will tell.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Time will tell.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.